 Our results so far imply that (i) the basis risk minimising contract with two-peril MD+ME index could provide up to 35% reduction in the insured's consumption variance, (ii) households are willing to pay between 2-4% of total sum insured on top of the fair rates for contracts with 1-in-2 year to 1-in-3 year payout frequency, (iii) it could be cost effective to price provincial seasonal contracts as part of a pooled nationwide portfolio and (iv) opportunities could exist in transferring portfolio risks to international markets through some forms of illustrated reinsurance and securitisation.
-We now illustrate the potential market rates, how the designed program and public support can be integrated in the risk financing in order to default and other risks not associated with the insured reinsurance risk, and an additional 8.4% premium associated with this catastrophic risk associated with the reinsurance.

-enhance market viability, and more importantly, how the programcould benefit farmers, agricultural lenders and government.
+We now illustrate the potential market rates, how the designed program and public support can be integrated in the risk financing in order to enhance market viability, and more importantly, how the programcould benefit farmers, agricultural lenders and government.

 Table 7 reports potential market rates for the provincial contracts priced as part of the nationwide portfolio under various market arrangements.
-With a working assumption that the additive catastrophic load for a contract equals to the market rate for 100% stop-loss reinsurance coverage for that contract, our pricing results in an additional 50% mark up from the fair rates.
-Ascatastrophic loads drive high mark-up rates, insurable risk can then be layered so that complementary public financing of tailed risk beyond some cappedindemnity payouts from insurers could result in reduction of market rates.
-As shown in Table 7, when insurer's payouts are capped at 30% of total sum insured, market rates for the 1-in-2 year and 1-in-3 year contracts reduce dramatically to their fair rates (and even below their fair rates for a cap of 20%).
-49
+With a working assumption that the additive catastrophic load for a contract equals to the market rate for 100% stop-loss reinsurance coverage for that contract, our pricing results in an additional 50% mark up from the fair rates.48 Ascatastrophic loads drive high mark-up rates, insurable risk can then be layered so that complementary public financing of tailed risk beyond some cappedindemnity payouts from insurers could result in reduction of market rates.
+As shown in Table 7, when insurer's payouts are capped at 30% of total sum insured, market rates for the 1-in-2 year and 1-in-3 year contracts reduce dramatically to their fair rates (and even below their fair rates for a cap of20%).49